matrix-construct/construct/include/ircd/m/README.md

 - Message (non-state) events in the timeline have a linear lookup time: the timeline must be iterated in sequence to find a satisfying message.

-- State events in the timeline have logarithmic lookup: the implementation is expected to maintain a map of the `state_key` values for state events present in the timeline.
+- State events in the timeline have a logarithmic lookup: the implementation is expected to maintain a map of the `type`,`state_key` values for events present in the timeline.

 The matrix protocol specifies certain `event` types which are recognized to